Liouville type theorems and Hessian estimates for special Lagrangian equations: Abstract

 \section{Abstract}

 In this paper, we get a Liouville type theorem for the special Lagrangian equation with a certain 'convexity' condition, where Warren-Yuan first studied the condition in \cite{WmY2}.
 Based on Warren-Yuan's work, our strategy is to show a global Hessian estimate of solutions via the Neumann-Poincar$\mathrm{\acute{e}}$ inequality on special Lagrangian graphs, and mean value inequality for superharmonic functions on these graphs, where we need geometric measure theory.
-Moreover, we derive interior Hessian estimates in terms of the linear exponential dependence on the gradient of the solutions to the equation with this 'convexity' condition or with supercritical phase.
-Here, the linear exponential dependence is optimal.
+Moreover, we derive interior Hessian estimates on the gradient of the solutions to the equation with this 'convexity' condition or with supercritical phase.